MrBlueXav/Dekrispator-H747CPP/README.md

 I encountered endless issues to make this project work and suffered a lot... ;-)) I hope some people will find it useful and could use it as an audio synth platform !
 It was first a STM32CubeMX project (the only way I found to reach that point) but can't be regenerated now, be careful !
 I left the .ioc file for info only.
+Beware !
+This is not professional code, it's a hobby for me.

 You should be able to import the project in STM32CubeIDE, I think all necessary files are in the repository.